stefan-kolb/nucleus/README.md

 ## Versioning

-PaaSal follows the [Semantic Versioning](http://semver.org/) standard.
+Nucleus follows the [Semantic Versioning](http://semver.org/) standard.
-Therefore, PaaSal also allows to serve multiple versions of the API and provide legacy support.
+Therefore, Nucleus also allows to serve multiple versions of the API and provide legacy support.

 However, be aware that
 __each non-backward compatible change of the application must result in an increase of the major version.__